 Five years later and the Oyster Perpetual followed suit, borrowing the Explorer’s housing to add a 39mm option to the range, making it available in a total of five different sizes, including 26mm (the smallest watch Rolex currently offers), 31mm, 34mm, and the traditional 36mm – with 904L stainless steel now the only metal option available.

-Those original larger Oyster Perpetual watches came with a selection of dials in colors such as sunburst blue, rhodium grey, and red grape.
+Those original larger Oyster Perpetual watches came with a wide selection of Rolex dials in colors such as sunburst blue, rhodium grey, and red grape.
 In 2018, the 39mm series gained a black and a white model, both of which have been very well received, but the former of which appears extremely similar to the modern-day Explorer at first glance.
 In reality, put an Oyster Perpetual next to a contemporary Explorer and there are enough differences to draw the eye.

-The Oyster Perpetual has a less busy look overall, its hour markers simple batons along with plain stick hands.
+The Oyster Perpetual has a less busy look overall, its hour markers are simple batons along with plain stick hands.
 Again, the finish is a subtle sunburst effect, which ties in with its dressier credentials.
-On the other hand, the dial on the Explorer is black with Mercedes hands, and of course, those Arabic numerals at the cardinal points.
+On the other hand, the dial on the Explorer is black with the ever-popular Mercedes hands, and of course, those Arabic numerals at the cardinal points.
 (Just to be even more confusing, you can also get 3/6/9 dials on all but the 39mm version of the Oyster Perpetual, just none in black!)

 The bracelets on each are the three-link Oyster, with the Explorer’s given the Easylink extension system and the extra security of the Oysterlock safety clasp.
 The Oyster Perpetual has just the Oysterclasp which, more than anything else, probably explains the slight discrepancy in price between the two watches.